DevSidd2006/postal/README.md

 ## Sessions

-Postal writes the conversation to disk after every turn, so closing the terminal is not the end of it.
-Nothing has to be enabled: the session id is printed at startup and again on the way out, along with the command that brings it back.
+Postal writes the conversation to disk after every turn, so closing the terminal does not kill your conversation.
+All conversations are resume-able and can be accessed by running a command shown below.

 ```bash
 postal --continue        # resume the most recent session in this directory